overture-stack/website/markdown/documentation/score/installation/configuration/profiles.md

 ## Prod

 The `prod` profile is used to enable production deployments and most importantly requires you to specify the Song metadata server that Score must interact with.
-For details on integrating with the Song server, see <a href="/documentation/score/installation/configuration/song" target="_blank">Song Server Integration</a>.
+For details on integrating with the Song server, see <a href="/documentation/score/installation/configuration/song" target="_blank" rel="noopener noreferrer">Song Server Integration</a>.

 For example: